-- by the Planning and Zoning Commission to consider or revise its recommendation shall be considered a resubmission of its original recommendation. - 3.
-The Planning and Zoning Commission may recommend or Town Council may approve a lessor change than was proposed in the notice, when considering the proposed change relative to the currently applicable standards. - D. Effect of Decision.
+- 2. The Town Council may recommend the application be returned to Planning and Zoning Commission for further study or additional information at its next regular meeting.
+Failure by the Planning and Zoning Commission to consider or revise its recommendation shall be considered a resubmission of its original recommendation. - The Planning and Zoning Commission may recommend or Town Council may approve a lessor change than was proposed in the notice, when considering the proposed change relative to the currently applicable standards. - D. Effect of Decision.
 Amendments to the text of these regulations shall be approved by the Town Council in the form of an ordinance and be effective after the date specified in the ordinance.
 The Director shall incorporate approved amendments into this code by reference to the specific amending ordinance, indicating the newly applicable provisions and any replaced provisions, or by recodification of the official code that incorporates the approved amendment.

-17-2-12 Vested Property Rights
+17-2-11 Vested Property Rights

 - A. Applicability.
-The following applications are "site-specific development plans" which established a vested property right upon any approval or conditional approval according to the procedures and criteria of this code: - 1.
-Site Plan Administrative - 2.
-Site Plan Full Review - 3.
-Administrative Plat - 4.
-Final Plat - Other elective applications at the request of a property owner and subject to the sole discretion of the Town Council - B. Review Criteria.
-The review criteria for a vested property right shall be the same criteria as the applications associated with the proposed development.
-In addition, when the Town Council is considering a request to vest any other property right or development approval, it shall consider the following: - 1.
+The following applications may be considered "site-specific development plans" which establish a vested property right upon any approval or conditional approval according to the procedures and criteria of this code. establishes the right to undertake and complete development according to a "site specific development plan" as defined by this code to meet the requirements of C.R.S.
+Article 68 of Title 24.
+A "site-specific development plan" shall mean final approval and the applicant's acceptance of conditions of any of the following types of applications: - 1.
+Site Development Plan - 2.
+Administrative Plat - Final Plat - Other elective applications at the request of a property owner and subject to the discretion of the Town Council. - B. Review Criteria.
+The review criteria for a vested property right shall be the same criteria as the associated application.
+In addition, when the Town Council is considering a request to vest any other property right or development approval, it shall consider the following additional criteria: - 1.
 The level of planning, urban design, or engineering investment that was necessary for the applicant to reach this point in the application. - 2.
 The extent of details included in the proposal, the certainty associated with future development, and the extent of future reviews that may be necessary to advance the project to construction. - 3.
 The context of the property and the likelihood of future changes in the surrounding area that could impact the project. - 4.
-Any other aspect of the public health, safety, and welfare. - C. Specific Procedures.
-In addition to the general requirements in Table ## and Section 17-2-1, the following requirements are specific to vested right applications. - 1.
-Notice & Hearings.
+Any other aspect of public health, safety, and welfare. - C. Specific Procedures.
+In addition to the general requirements in Section 17-2-1 and Table 2-1, the following requirements are specific to vested right applications. - Notice & Hearings.
 The statutory notice and hearing requirements shall be satisfied as follows: - a.
 Final Plats.
-For final plats the notice and public hearing to consider the preliminary plat before the Planning and Zoning Commission provided the Commission shall indicate that such vested right shall only be created upon approval of the required final plat by the Town. - b.
-Conditional Use Grants.
-For conditional use grants the notice and public hearing before the Planning & Zoning Commission to consider the conditional use pursuant to,,,,
+For final plats, the notice and public hearing to consider the preliminary plat before the Planning and Zoning Commission provided the Commission shall indicate that such vested right shall only be created upon approval of the required final plat by the Town.